Coral Vita cultivates $2M seed to take its reef restoration mission global – TechCrunch

 This superficially mercenary business model where commercially important reefs get priority wouldn’t be necessary, of course, if governments and industry hadn’t systematically neglected these reefs to begin with.
 Not that privately funded projects are somehow fundamentally tainted, but this type of restoration work tends to be seen as the milieu of nonprofits and government agencies.
 One might consider this approach a direct, if late, tax that cuts out the government middle man.

-The fact is this is globally crucial work that needs to start now, not in five or ten years when the correct conservation funds are organized by concerned parties.
+The fact is this is globally crucial work that needs to start now, not in five or 10 years when the correct conservation funds are organized by concerned parties.
 Every month counts when reefs are actively deteriorating, and private money is the only realistic option to scale up fast and do what needs to be done.
 Plus, as the process becomes cheaper, it becomes easier to fund projects without commercial backing.

 “On top of that is the ability to innovate,” added Teicher.
 “What we’re trying to do with this round is to make advances to the science and engineering, including 3D printing and robotics in the process.
 We’re launching R&D projects not just for restoration but protection.”